renliangfeng/iiq-bootstrap/README.md

 # iiq-bootstrap
 Build IIQ from SSB compliant folder and run it in Docker Desktop rapidly.
-It supports MySQL and SQL Server as IIQ backed Database.
+It supports MySQL, SQL Server and Oracle as IIQ backed Database.

 Below are the steps of kick-start.